Skip to Main Content

 Tips for Starting Research

-• Decide what kind of information you're looking for.
+• Types of information: Decide what kind of information you're looking for.
 Different types of sources will offer different perspectives, and you might need to search in different places to discover these different types sources.

-• Create an outline of your topic.
-You may need different types of sources for different parts of your project (e.g. an encyclopedia for your Introduction; scholarship for your literature review) and you might need to combine different search terms for different sections of your project.
+• Outline your topic: You may need different types of sources for different parts of your project (e.g. an encyclopedia for your Introduction; scholarship for your Literature Review) and you might need to combine different search terms for different sections of your project.
+An outline helps you organize what sources and information you have to support each section of your paper or project.

 Google Scholar